PaulTran47/econ-grad-app-deadlines/README.md

 Application deadlines listed are chosen because the corresponding programmes consider them to be the latest possible date eligible for PhD funding.

-**I recommend looking into the programme website in order to confirm if the PhD starts in the fall or spring semester since this information is not included in the list for conciseness sake**.
+**I recommend looking into the programme website in order to confirm if the PhD starts in the fall or spring semester since this information is not included in the table for conciseness sake**.

 I **WILL NOT** show unfunded PhD deadlines because I believe they are massive opportunity costs that are worth neither the time nor the effort.